cloudhead/rx.cloudhead.io/index.md

 ## support the project

-If you find this project useful, consider supporting it by sending ₿ (Bitcoin) to the following address:
+If you find this project useful, consider supporting it by sending Bitcoin to `1MpF7p9A8LJabZn7ehHpGbLcN5PCXRdGqm` or by [sponsoring][sponsor] the author on GitHub.

-    1MpF7p9A8LJabZn7ehHpGbLcN5PCXRdGqm

-or by [sponsoring][sponsor] the author on GitHub.

 [sponsor]: https://github.com/sponsors/cloudhead